Andre Sayegh: Biography

+Mayoral initiatives and accomplishments

+During his tenure as mayor of Paterson, Andre Sayegh has overseen a range of economic development, public health, and community revitalization initiatives.
+His administration has been associated with significant investment in infrastructure, including more than $100 million in upgrades to parks, recreational facilities, and public spaces, as well as the reduction of abandoned properties by over 80 percent.

+The city has also secured substantial external funding during his tenure, including tens of millions of dollars in grants and nearly $1 billion in economic development projects aimed at revitalization and housing.

+Sayegh’s administration has emphasized innovation and financial empowerment initiatives.
+Following participation in the Bloomberg-Harvard City Leadership Initiative, Paterson launched programs such as a Financial Empowerment Center and participated in the Mayors for a Guaranteed Income effort.
+The city was also awarded $1 million through the Bloomberg Philanthropies Global Mayors Challenge for its “RealFix” program addressing substance use disorder.

+In economic and cultural development, the administration supported major projects including the restoration of Hinchliffe Stadium, a historic Negro league ballpark, and initiatives to enhance the area surrounding the Great Falls National Historical Park.

+During the COVID-19 pandemic, the city implemented testing, contact tracing, and public health outreach efforts that received national recognition.
+Additionally, the administration led efforts to increase census participation, contributing to population growth that resulted in Paterson being designated a first-class city, unlocking additional funding opportunities.

 Jameek Lowery case

-In January of 2019, prior to an ambulance ride, Lowery posted two Facebook Live videos from the police headquarters in which he claimed that the police were trying to kill him.
+In January 2019, prior to an ambulance ride, Lowery posted two Facebook Live videos from the police headquarters in which he claimed that the police were trying to kill him.
 “I’m just paranoid.
 I’m not touching nobody,” he says.

 The City of Paterson faced protests after the death of Jameek Lowery following a police interaction.
 Sayegh claimed Lowery had bacterial meningitis, but Lowery's mother Patrice King disputed this.
 She confronted Sayegh at a City Council meeting.
 Sayegh launched an audit of the police department and promised to equip police officers with body worn cameras.
 The Paterson Police Department then became the first in New Jersey to deploy body camera analytics.

 State takeover of police department

 The New Jersey Attorney General took over control of the Paterson Police Department on March 27, 2023, after the fatal police shooting of Najee Seabrooks.
 Attorney General Matthew Platkin criticized the "revolving door" of police leadership in Paterson, which has resulted in dysfunction within police ranks and a lack of trust in local law enforcement.
 Platkin's comments alluded to the challenges created by frequent turnover at the top of the police department and the negative impact it has had on community relations.
 Sayegh fired two police chiefs Troy Oswald in 2020 and Mike Baycora in 2022.